Agoric/documentation/main/getting-started/README.md

 npm run start
 ```

-This will open a tab in your default browser, and will allow you to
+This launches the React development server and opens a tab in your default browser, and will allow you to
 trade using the autoswap front-end and contract.
 We've given you a few
 purses to use in your trades.

 ## Writing a smart contract

 Ready to write your own?
 We've given you a stripped down version of
 the autoswap contract to get you started.
 It currently allows you to
 trade 1 moola for 1 simolean and vice versa, but you can add more
 functionality and redeploy.

 ![System Arch](./assets/system-arch.svg)